MeshVPR: Citywide Visual Place Recognition Using 3D Meshes: Introduction

 Addressing this knowledge gap is crucial for enabling the creation of fully mesh-based large-scale hierarchical localization pipelines -- an attractive direction due to the increasing availability of free 3D textured meshes for multiple cities \cite{Lei_2023_Assessing_3D_City_Models}.
-Our work presents the first investigation on visual place recognition using global features on citywide 3D meshes: on a large-scale San Francisco dataset we find that a SOTA VPR model achieves a staggering 96.3\% Recall@1 when using a real-images database, and drops to 76.9\% when using a database made of synthetic images (see \cref{fig:teaser_motivation}).
+This work is the first investigation on VPR using global features on citywide 3D meshes: on a large-scale San Francisco dataset we find that a SOTA VPR model achieves a Recall@1 of 96.3\% when using a real-images database, and drops to 76.9\% when using a database made of synthetic images (see \cref{fig:teaser_motivation}).